It’s a common question that often triggers big arguments.

 However, one common story about supermarket fuel is that some supermarkets don’t have a regular fuel supplier.
-Instead, they buy odd lots of fuel from wherever it’s cheapest.
+Instead, they buy odd lots of fuel from wherever it’s cheapest, including abroad.
 This could (if it happened) lead to supermarket fuel having a more variable set of additives than branded fuels.

-Not many people really know the truth about this business and they are not the kind of people who will reveal all on the internet, so we will have to keep guessing as to whether there is any meaningful difference between supermarket fuels and branded fuels.
+Not many people really know the truth about this business, and they are not the kind of people who will reveal all on the internet.
+Unfortunately, that means we will have to keep guessing as to whether there is any meaningful difference between supermarket fuels and branded fuels.

 As you can see from the many comments below, many drivers have strong (and opposing) views on this subject!
 Feel free to join in the conversation.